When To Sow: November - JanuaryHarvest: May - JulyGermination: 7-14 daysFull Sun

-All garlic is super easy to plant.
+All garlic is super easy to grown.
 Merely split it into individual cloves and plant each clove upright (i.e. with the flat base down) in well-drained soil at a depth twice their height.
-Ideal spacing between cloves is around 15cm/6”.
+The ideal spacing between cloves is around 15cm/6”.

 The best time to plant garlic is between Nov-Dec, but you can get away with planting as late as February.
 Keep in mind, though, that for garlic to grow at its best, it needs a period of colder temperatures, so Nov-Dec planted garlic will generally do better than spring-planted garlic.
 The later you plant, the more likely it will just give you one large monobulb (i.e. no separate, individual cloves).
 Either way, if you planted before March your garlic should be ready to harvest by mid-July.